camunda/camunda-docs-manual/content/reference/dmn11/feel/data-types.md

 - date and time

-To create a date and time value the function `date and time` has to be used with a single String parameter.
+To create a date and time value, the function `date and time` has to be used with a single String parameter.
 The parameter specifies the date and time in the format `yyyy-MM-dd'T'HH:mm:ss`.